Protesters chant 'raise your hand if you're a Zionist' aboard New York City subway

 The leader of the chant concluded, "OK, no Zionists, we're good."
 At the time of the chant, the subway train was halted and the car's doors were open.

-The apparent protesters had in the minutes before been rallying above ground at Union Square.
+The apparent protesters had been rallying above ground at Union Square just minutes earlier.

 Detectives are now working to identify the masked leader of the call-and-response so they can file charges of attempted coercion, police sources told ABC News.